 Welcome to My Classroom

-After graduating from Medina in 1992 (Karen D'Amico), I studied at Ithaca College for a year; then, after some time off, attended the University of Pittsburgh, where I received first a Bachelor's Degree in Writing, and then, after working in the private sector as a freelance writer, copyeditor, and legal secretary, I returned to Pitt for a Masters in the Art of Teaching (English 7-12).
+After graduating from Medina in ‘92 (Karen D'Amico), I spent one year studying English at Ithaca College; later, I completed my Bachelor's Degree at the University of Pittsburgh, where I received a B.A.
+Writing.
+Then, after working in the private sector as a freelance writer, copyeditor, and legal secretary, I returned to Pitt to complete my Masters in the Art of Teaching (English 7-12).
 Following the M.A.T. program, I was selected as a Fellow with the Western Pennsylvania Writing Project, an intensive 6-week program affiliated with the National Writing Project.
-It was after teaching in Pennsylvania for a year and after completing the Writing Institute that I returned home to Medina to teach, filling the shoes of one of my favorite teachers, Mrs. Nancy Blake.
+It was after teaching in Pennsylvania for a year and after completing the Writing Institute that I returned home to teach, filling the shoes of one of my favorite Medina English teachers, Mrs. Nancy Blake.
 I've been back home since 1999, and now live in Shelby with my husband Ric, and my sons Nich, Ryder, and River.
 I consider it an honor and privilege to work for the Medina Central School District in the community I call home.